How can parents help?

 - "what a great job you’re doing spotting all of the stars"

 - "I liked the way you blew and popped the bubbles"

-If your child cries, let him or her know that it is OK to feel upset.
-Your child does not need to be brave
+If your child cries, let them know that it is OK to feel upset.
+Your child does not need to be brave.

 It can be helpful to give your child some control over what is happening (e.g. whether to sit on the bed or a parent’s lap for the procedure, what distraction to use during the procedure, who will talk to them during the procedure).
-These choices need to be discussed with the nurse and/or doctor first as they need to be real choices that can be followed through with.
+These choices need to be discussed with the nurse and/or doctor first as they need to be appropriate choices that can be followed through.

-For children over three it can also be helpful to provide them with a job during the procedure so they can focus on what they need to do – rather than what they can’t do eg. Your job during the blood test is to keep your arm still.
+For children over three it can also be helpful to give them a job during the procedure so they can focus on what they need to do – rather than what they can’t do eg. Your job during the blood test is to keep your arm still.

-- As a parent you know your child best, and can therefore greatly assist staff in helping your child cope with the procedure or surgery.
+- As a parent you know your child best, and can help your child cope with the procedure or surgery.

-- Be honest and calm when informing your child about the procedure and answering his/her questions.
+- Be honest and calm when telling your child about the procedure and answering his/her questions.

 - Decide on which coping strategies you and your child think would be most helpful.

-If you child requires frequent procedures, and experiences anxiety you can contact the Child Life Departments at:
+If your child needs support for procedures, or experiences anxiety, you can contact the Child Life Therapy Departments at: